metelitsyn/clojureme/fun with core async.md

 "#echo: {:id 1}"
 "#echo: {:id 2}"
 ```
 Usually we want to process incomming data.
-Assume we have a function which takes much longer than the intervals between the arriving of new data.
-For example
+Assume we have a function which takes longer than the intervals between the arriving of new data and whose running time may vary.
+We can emulate this with the following example
 ```clojure
 (defn do-something [x]
   "I take between 2 and 7 seconds to complete"